Tomlevron/multi-channel-audio-recorder/README.md

 The command-line arguments are:

 - --main_dir: Set the primary directory for audio file storage.
-- --backup_dir: Designate a backup directory for the storage of audio file copies.
+- --backup_dir: Backup directory for the storage of audio file copies.
 - --recording_unit: Specify the unit of recording time (seconds, minutes, or hours).
 - --recording_time: Define the total time duration for which you wish to record.
 - --recording_length: Specify the duration of each individual recording in seconds.